rgilmour70/ic-primo-ve/docs/index.md

 You will need x, y, height, and width values for each of your static locations and for each of the mapping units within your dynamic locations.
 The x and y coordinates are for the top left corner of the rectangle.

-Your static locations can be described in your `1-map-data.js` file as follows:
+This data should be added to your `js/1-map-data.js` file as follows:

     var staticLocations = {
         'leasedbook':